Back On The Wagon: An Ode To Resolution Season.

 What if we realized that what truly makes us happy is fluid and constantly in flux?

-As you move out of Resolution Season and into the rest of your life in 2018, I encourage you to remind yourself what it is about whatever you are doing that makes you feel fulfilled and happy.
+As you move out of Resolution Season and into the rest of your life this year, I encourage you to remind yourself what it is about whatever you are doing that makes you feel fulfilled and happy.
 If your current definition and strategy is not accomplishing those things, then maybe it’s time to give yourself a break.

 There will always be moments of the unexpected.
 Every thought is information.
 Every moment is a learning experience.
 Every decision is a building block.
 Sometimes we just don’t utilize them as such.